watermint/toolbox/docs/commands/dropbox-file-request-list.md

 List file requests of the individual account

+Lists all file requests in the account with their status and details.

 # Security

 `watermint toolbox` stores credentials into the file system.
 That is located at below path: